k3dves/gaslight/README.md

 # GASLIGHT
-## A extensible HTTPS/HTTP proxy written in golang
+## An extensible HTTPS/HTTP proxy written in golang
 ---

 ### Features: